-When a User requires to access an Application from the Connected Device, or the Application requires to exchange data with the Connected Device, it signals to the OBF Client the requirement to use the bootstrap framework for authentication.
+When a User requires to access an application from the Connected Device, or the Application requires to exchange data with the Application Server, the application signals to the OBF Client the requirement to use the bootstrap framework for authentication.
 This process in accomplished in the following steps:

-- Bootstrapping is initiated, if it has not been executed previously.
-Please see section 12.2 below; - The User request towards the Application server is executed and the Application uses a challenge-response mechanism to identify the User and the user responds to the challengeresponse mechanism used by the Application; and - 3.
-The OBF Client uses the OBF_Token, which is used to set up a TLS secure connection for any data exchange between the Connected Device application and the Application Server.
+- 1. Bootstrapping is initiated, if it has not been executed previously.
+Please see section 12.2 below; - 2.
+The User request towards the Application server is executed and the application uses a challenge-response mechanism to identify the User and the user responds to the challenge-response mechanism used by the Application; and - 3.
+The OBF Client uses the OBF\Token, which is used to set up a TLS secure connection for any data exchange between the Connected Device application and the Application Server.